DETAILS

 Treasurer’s House, York & Castle Howard

-This morning we visit Treasurer’s House in the heart of spectacular York.
-This architectural gem boasts a 2,000-year-old history and was the first house given complete with its contents to the National Trust in 1930.
-This is thanks to Frank Green, a wealthy industrialist who not only restored this magnificent house but used it to stage his remarkable collection of antique furniture, art and textiles.
+Our first stop of the day is at Treasurer’s House in the heart of York.
+The house has a 2,000-year-old history and was the first house given complete with its contents to the National Trust in 1930, thanks to wealthy industrialist Frank Green.

-This evening, we are treated to a private guided tour of Castle Howard, home to the Howard family for over 300 years.
-Designed by Sir John Vanbrugh, Castle Howard has twice appeared as Brideshead in movie and television adaptations of Evelyn Waugh’s classic novel, as well as providing the backdrop for various scenes in the hit Netflix series, Bridgerton.
-This magnificent 18th-century residence, surmounted with its iconic gilded dome, offers world-renowned collections and stunning architecture, all set within 1,000 acres of breathtaking scenery.
+In the afternoon, we enjoy a private tour of Castle Howard, home to the Howard family for over 300 years and filming location for Brideshead Revisited and Bridgerton.
+This magnificent 18thcentury residence, surmounted with its iconic gilded dome, offers world-renowned collections and stunning architecture, all set within 1,000 acres of breathtaking scenery.

 -